tomcritchlow/tomcritchlow.github.io/_posts/2015-05-05-mediated-maps.md

 ---
 layout: blog
 title: Mediated Maps & Digital Blind Spots
+subtitle: An experiment in looking at the world around me through a new lens
 ---

 What do we learn from looking at the world around us?